-KING'S COLLEGE CHAPEL.
-The building was begun by Henry VI in 1446 and is an important part of our national heritage.
-The architectural majesty of the Chapel and the extraordinary musical quality of the Choir are admired by millions of people every year.
-The College is solely responsible for the upkeep of the Chapel.
+The architectural majesty of the Chapel and the great musical quality of the Choir are admired and loved by millions of people the world over.
+Yet the College is solely responsible for the maintenance of the Chapel and the costs of the Choir.